 Capital of the fur trade

-It is famous for its fur, not only in Greece but also around the world.
-Kastoria’s furriers have been masters of the art of seamlessly stitching pelts into attractive patterns for centuries.
+Kastoria is famous for its fur, not only in Greece but around the world.
+The town’s furriers have been masters of the art of seamlessly stitching pelts into attractive patterns for centuries.
 Having learned the trade in Constantinople, they soon founded companies supplied by Kastoria workshops in all the major cities of Europe.
 You’ll find shops and showrooms all over town, mainly on Kolokotroni, 11th Noemvriou and 3rd Septemvriou streets, some in imposing stone buildings.
 Take a look at the Fur Centre in the Chloe district, where thousands of examples are on display.
 You’ll be astounded by the craftsmanship.

 Kastoria’s lake, beauty made of water

-Think of it as a gigantic 10 millon-year-old mirror, framed by imposing Mts Grammos and Vitsi in Macedonia.
-Willows and plane trees bend towards the surface, where swans, silver pelicans, herons and other waterbirds make their home.
-Lake Orestiada, designated as a place of special natural beauty, gave life to the region as early as the Neolithic era, as attested by remains found at Dispilio.
-The wetlands host at least 150 bird species and are considered of the utmost ecological importance.
+Think of it as a gigantic 10 million-year-old mirror, framed by imposing Grammos and Vitsi, two of Macedonia’s imposing mountains.
+Willows and plane trees bend towards the surface, where swans, silver pelicans, herons and other water birds make their home.
+Lake Orestiada, designated a place of special natural beauty, gave life to the region as early as the Neolithic Period, as attested by remains found at Dispilio.
+The wetlands host at least 150 bird species.

 These two strange names belong to the city’s most beautiful quarters.
-The manor houses here, representing fortunes made in the fur trade in the 18th and 19th century, were built by the renowned stone masons of Epirus.
+The manor houses here, representing fortunes made in the fur trade in the 18th and 19th centuries, were built by the renowned stonemasons of Epirus.
 Architecturally superb, they combine elements of fortified urban dwellings with vernacular features.